Your Dog Is a GMO, Not a 9/11 Survivor

 Now let me share with you another little anecdote related to this topic that should further illustrate just how overwrought our first-world obsession with canines has become.
 This story concerns a visit I took to the vet with my dog last month.

-Anyway, as I was saying, I was recently at the vet with my dog when I overheard a woman—and I cannot stress enough that I am absolutely not making this up—tell the receptionist that her dog was a “9/11 survivor.”
+Anyway, as I was saying, I recently took my dog to the vet, and while waiting I overheard—and I cannot stress enough that I am absolutely not making this up—a woman tell the receptionist that her dog was a “9/11 survivor.”

 That’s right, ladies and gentlemen: a 9/11 survivor dog.